ozkary/ozkary.github.io/dep-book/chapters/07-data-engineering-process-fundamentals-discovery-exercise.md

 # Discovery Process - Exercise

+---

-In this discovery exercise lab, we review a problem statement and do the analysis to define the scope of work and requirements.
-Preliminary data analysis must be done by downloading some sample files with Python and running some queries using Jupyter Notebook.
+In this discovery exercise lab, we examine a problem statement, conduct a thorough analysis to define the scope of work and requirements.
+Initial data analysis is performed by downloading sample files using Python and conducting data analysis through Jupyter Notebook.

 ## Problem Statement